Secret Cabinet Council: Existence

-The Council was officially in existence from its inception in February 1938 until the end of the Nazi regime on 8 May 1945.
+The council was officially in existence from its inception in February 1938 until the end of the Nazi regime on 8 May 1945.
 It was established as a select advisory committee of the Reich government for the deliberation of foreign affairs and was granted neither legislative nor administrative functions.
-The image of an important deliberative body was presented to the world by Nazi propaganda, which depicted the Council as a type of “super cabinet.”
-In reality, the Council was an empty façade and never even convened.
-At the Nuremberg Trials on 14 March 1946, Hermann Göring testified about the creation and existence of the Council:
+The image of an important deliberative body was presented to the world by Nazi propaganda, which depicted the council as a type of "super cabinet."
+In reality, the council was an empty façade and never even convened.
+At the Nuremberg Trials on 14 March 1946, Hermann Göring testified about the creation and existence of the council:

-“In order to avoid a lowering of Herr von Neurath's prestige abroad, I myself was the one to make a proposal to the Führer.
+In order to avoid a lowering of Herr von Neurath's prestige abroad, I myself was the one to make a proposal to the Führer.
 I told him that in order to make it appear abroad that von Neurath had not been entirely removed from foreign policy, I would propose to appoint him chairman of the Secret Cabinet Council.
 There was, to be sure, no such council in existence, but the expression would sound quite nice, and everyone would imagine that it meant something.
 The Führer said we could not make him chairman if we had no council.
 Thereupon I said, "Then we shall make one," and offhand I marked down names of several persons ....
 I declare under oath that this Cabinet Council never met at all, not even for a minute; there was not even an initial meeting for laying down the rules by which it should function.
-Some members may not even have been informed that they were members.”
+Some members may not even have been informed that they were members.

-On 24 June 1946, Neurath himself also testified that the Council “was set up for the sole purpose of masking the reorientation in foreign policy and the changes on the military side” and that it, in fact, never convened.
+On 24 June 1946, Neurath himself also testified that the Council "was set up for the sole purpose of masking the reorientation in foreign policy and the changes on the military side" and that it, in fact, never convened.

 The above demonstrates, as with so much else in the Third Reich, how Hitler presented the outward appearance of establishing formal governmental institutions and procedures while retaining all actual decision-making authority in his own hands.

 Postwar indictment as a criminal organization

-The Secret Cabinet Council was indicted as a criminal organization as part of the larger Reich government (Reichsregierung) by the International Military Tribunal in Nuremberg.
+The Secret Cabinet Council was indicted as a criminal organization as part of the larger Reich government by the International Military Tribunal in Nuremberg.
 However, the Tribunal found that no declaration of criminality could be made, as the Council never met and acted as a group or organization.